 Having specific financial goals gives you motivation and focus.
 Whether it’s for a down payment on a house, paying off debt, or building an emergency fund, clearly defined objectives help you stay committed to your savings plan.

-4. Automate your savings
+3. Automate your savings

 5. Shop smarter

-6. Negotiate bills
+6. Negotiate your bills for a better rate

 7. Refinance high-interest debt